Understanding MCP Servers

 Managing Multiple Versions

-You can have multiple versions of a bundle:
+You can have multiple versions:

 marketing-suite-v1(version 1.5.0, deprecated)marketing-suite-v2(version 2.0.0, published)